mrrajput04/queues-test-implementataion/README.md

 # queues-test-implementataion
-implmented the bullmq message queue for sending the dummy emails
+implemented the bullmq message queue service for sending the dummy emails